tjgalvin/flint/README.md

 - `flint_potato`: Attempt to peel out known sources from a measurement set using [potatopeel](https://gitlab.com/Sunmish/potato/-/tree/main).
-Criteria used to assess which sources to peel is fairly minimumal, and at the time of writing only the reference set of sources paackaged within `flint` are considered. -`flint_archive`: Operations around archiving and copying final data products into place. -`flint_catalogue`: Download reference catalogues that are expected by `flint`
+Criteria used to assess which sources to peel is fairly minimumal, and at the time of writing only the reference set of sources packaged within `flint` are considered. -`flint_archive`: Operations around archiving and copying final data products into place. -`flint_catalogue`: Download reference catalogues that are expected by `flint`